Last reviewed: March 2026

 Source: Lenzi et al., Advances in Integrative Medicine, 2025 (DOI: 10.1016/j.aimed.2025.100492)

-For a deeper exploration of the research behind bibliotherapy and how stories help children heal, read our comprehensive bibliotherapy guide.
+For a deeper exploration of the research behind bibliotherapy and how stories help children heal, read our full bibliotherapy guide.

 See Our Approach in Action

-Your first personalized story is free.
-Experience the three pillars, the story arc, and the power of a story built for your child.
+Your first story is free.
+See the three pillars, the story arc, and what a story built for your child actually looks like.